 2. European troops invaded because Mexico was broke.

 After the War of Reform, Mexico had virtually no money in its treasury and owed tens of millions of dollars to foreign debtors.
 The sale of expropriated church property brought very little relief.
 As a result, newly elected President Juárez suspended payment of all foreign debt for two years, a move that prompted an immediate backlash from Spain, France and Great Britain.
-With the United States too distracted by the Civil War to enforce the Monroe Doctrine, troops from those three European powers began arriving in Veracruz in late 1861.
+With the United States too consumed by the Civil War to enforce the Monroe Doctrine, troops from those three European powers began arriving in Veracruz in late 1861.
 Spain and Great Britain almost immediately withdrew, but about 6,000 French troops pushed inland toward the capital, backed by Mexico’s vanquished conservative leaders.

 3. France was considered extremely potent militarily when it attacked Mexico.